Ricardokevins/Ricardokevins.github.io/_pages/about.md

 News
 ==========
+\[2024-01-13\] Our paper "Question Translation Training for Better Multilingual Reasoning" has been published on arXiv.

 \[2024-01-13\] Our paper "MAPO: Advancing Multilingual Reasoning through Multilingual Alignment-as-Preference Optimization" has been published on arXiv.

 \[2023-12-10\] Our paper "Improved Pseudo Data for Machine Translation Quality Estimation with Constrained Beam Search" has been accepted by EMNLP-23